dvlab-research/Prompt-Highlighter/README.md

 bash examples/eval_scripts/mme_hl.sh 1.3 2.0 0.01
 ```

-You may found evaluated metric at `base_models/LLaVA/playground/data/eval/MME/eval_tool/answers/llava-v1.5-13b-hl-1.3-2.0-0.01/eval.log`
+You may found the evaluated metric at `base_models/LLaVA/playground/data/eval/MME/eval_tool/answers/llava-v1.5-13b-hl-1.3-2.0-0.01/eval.log`

 ### Vicuna (LLaMA-based LLMs)

 We provide a script to test the partial highlighter of the pure language input.
-Download the vicuna model, we use the version [Vicuna-13B-v1.1](https://huggingface.co/lmsys/vicuna-13b-v1.1).
+Download the Vicuna model.
+We use the version [Vicuna-13B-v1.1](https://huggingface.co/lmsys/vicuna-13b-v1.1).
 You may change to any llama-based LLMs.
-In this case, you will need to change the conversation prompt template as well.
+In this case, you will also need to change the conversation prompt template.
-Please follow the instruction to - [install the LLaVA in the base_model](#LLaVA).
-If you already installed the LLaVA, you may directly test with the script:
+Please follow the instructions to - [install the LLaVA in the base_model](#LLaVA).
+If you have already installed the LLaVA, you may directly test with the script:

 ```bash
 python examples/llama_test.py \